How to Start a Blog and turn it into an Online Business

 The first thing you’ll have to do is think of an image, a product/service name, the price, and a short description.
 Here’s what just a title and description looks like in a live preview as an example.

-As I told you, it is pretty easy. ?
+As mentioned, it is pretty easy!
 In the next few sections, we’ll look at how to do these.

 7.7, Adding Important Details to Your Products